-Diverticular disease (pūtautau i te whēkau) is the name given to a long-term condition which causes small pockets or out-pouchings to occur in the bowel (diverticulosis).
+Diverticular disease (pūtautau i te whēkau) is the name given to this long-term condition which causes small pockets or out-pouchings to occur in your bowel (diverticulosis).

 These pouches or pockets (diverticula) can remain trouble-free or they can become inflamed, causing pain and constipation.
 They become inflamed when undigested food becomes trapped within them, at which point we call it diverticulitis.